elucian/bee/syntax/overview.md

 <statement> if (<condition>);
 ```

-The statement is executed only if the condition is T = true.
+The statement is executed only if the condition is 1 = $1.

 **notes:**
 1. Conditional expression must be enclosed in ();
-1. Conditional can not be used with declaration statements;
+1. Conditional can not be associated with def statement;
-1. Conditional can not be used with block statements;
+1. Conditional can not be associated with any block statement;

 ```
 new a ε Z;